raul23/clustering-text/README.rst

 - ``Illegal instruction: 4``
 - ``Segmentation fault: 11``

+Though for whatever reason, I don't get the ``Illegal instruction: 4`` error.
+I only got it at first but now it is the segmentation fault error that I keep getting.

 Both errors happened exactly when shuffling the dataset and using eactly 100 compnents for ``TruncatedSVD`` (when performing dimensionality reduction using LSA):